Elizabeth Fairfax cookbook C0202

 Organized according to recipe.

-Special Collections Research Center also holds several other antiquarian cookbooks.
+Special Collections and Archives also holds several other antiquarian cookbooks.

 A digital version of the cookbook is available here

-Elizabeth Fairfax cookbook, Collection #C0202, Special Collections Research Center, George Mason University Libraries.
+Elizabeth Fairfax cookbook, C0202, Special Collections and Archives, George Mason University Libraries.

 Purchased from Bristow and Garland in 2009.